zaphar/ucg/docsite/site/content/reference/converters.md

 Environment Variables
 --------

-ucg is also able to generate environment variables from ucg values following a few translation rules.
+UCG is also able to generate environment variables from UCG values following a few translation rules.

 * Booleans, Integers, Floats, and Strings are output as is.